 One can relate this quotation by Paulo Coelho to the novel The Old Man and the Sea in which Ernest Hemingway has taught us a similar lesson.
 How Santiago (the old fisherman) remained unlucky in catching fish for eighty-four days.
 However, he remained resilient in the face of hard luck and decided to challenge it.
 Although he lost Marlin (the big fish) during his fight with the sharks, he became a hero due to his unshakable resolve.
 If Santiago had given up, he would have become a symbol of failure in his entire community.

 Every great nation in the world had once sailed through entirely odd circumstances.
 Here, the example of Japan is of paramount importance.
 In 1945, Japan was almost completely destroyed by nuclear attacks.
-It had suffered from the loss of lives, and the destruction of infrastructure and economy.
+It had suffered from the loss of lives and the destruction of infrastructure and economy.
 At that time, it had two options; either to give up or to start again from zero.
 However, with great resolve and determination, Japan started again.
-Today, Japan has set an example of itself by becoming the third-largest economy in the world.
+Today, Japan has set an example for itself by becoming the third-largest economy in the world.